veonua/smart-home-local/README.md

 + predefined target points, go to position

 Not supported:
-+ UDP response is not awailable in Local Home SDK 0.1.0
++ UDP response is not available in Local Home SDK 0.1.0
   + see [issue](https://issuetracker.google.com/issues/139276385)

-The Local Home SDK allow to execute smart home intents directly on Google Home smart speakers and Nest smart displays.
+The Local Home SDK allows to execute smart home intents directly on Google Home smart speakers and Nest smart displays.

 ## Prerequisites